sindre430/tdt4237-public/README.md

 6. Delete the contents of C:\xampp\htdocs

 7. Open the XAMPP Control Panel.
 Click on "Config" next to Apache, then choose "Apache httpd.conf".

-Replace ' DocumentRoot "C:/xampp/apache/htdocs" ' with  ' DocumentRoot "C:/xampp/apache/htdocs/tdt4237-public/public" '.
+    - Replace ' DocumentRoot "C:/xampp/apache/htdocs" ' with ' DocumentRoot "C:/xampp/apache/htdocs/tdt4237-public/public" '.
-Replace ' <Directory "C:/xampp/htdocs"> ' with ' <Directory "C:/xampp/htdocs/tdt4237-public/public"> '.
-Save the file and close it.
+    - Replace ' <Directory "C:/xampp/htdocs"> ' with ' <Directory "C:/xampp/htdocs/tdt4237-public/public"> '.
+    - Save the file and close it.

 8. Download this [GitHub repository](https://github.com/magnublo/tdt4237-public/archive/master.zip) and change the folder name from       "tdt4237-public-master" to "tdt4237-public".
 Extract the folder to "c:\xampp\htdocs\" .

-**OR** you could use the git command in powershell:
+   **OR** you could download the repo by using the git command in powershell:
 ```
                 cd "c:\xampp\htdocs\"
                 git clone https://github.com/magnublo/tdt4237-public.git

-                (Notice that this assumes you have git installed )
+                ( Notice that this assumes you have git installed )

 ```
+9. You should now have a document-tree that looks like this: "C:\xampp\htdocs\tdt4237-public\", containing files.
-9. Download and install Composer.
+   Next, download and install Composer.
 Click next on everything. https://getcomposer.org/Composer-Setup.exe

 10. In PowerShell, enter

                 cd "c:\xampp\htdocs\tdt4237-public\"
                 composer install

 11. Open XAMPP Control Panel.
 Make sure to start Apache and MySQL.
 Click on "Admin" next to MySQL.
 This should open phpMyAdmin in your web browser.
+This is the interface of your database.
 Click the tab that says "SQL".
 Copy ALL of the SQL code below and paste it into the text field and execute:

 ```
                 create database inventory;